 I was already playing in drop D, as I almost always did, but as the song we were playing was in the key of Dm, he suggested this small tweak might add a little extra to what I was playing.

-Like drop D, double drop D is a great tuning to experiment in offering a more folksy vibe than perhaps the more rock orientated drop D. However due to the construction of the tuning the benefits of drop D are very much still on offer with regard to richer sounding power chords and accessible drone notes due to the interplay between the 4th and 6th strings.
+Like drop D, double drop D is a great tuning to experiment in offering a more folksy vibe than perhaps the more rock orientated drop D. However due to the construction of the tuning the benefits of drop D are very much still on offer including rich power chords and accessible drone notes due to the interplay between the 4th and 6th strings.

 However, It’s also a tuning that provides an open tuning feel, when utilizing the top four strings (which form a G chord) as these intervals are also present in open G tuning.
-In fact, detuning the A string a whole step to G will result in the guitar being tuned to open G tuning (DGDGBD) which is just a half step away from open D tuning (DADFAD)
+Detuning the A string a whole step to G will result in the guitar being tuned to open G tuning (DGDGBD) which is just a half step away from open D tuning (DADFAD)